 2. Follow the link and download the applicable spreadsheet for the release of fusion, typically the latest one, and use that to figure out the view object that you need to use for your data extract(s).

-The spreadsheets provide information on the BI Subject Area and columns, as well as the Fusion Database Table and Column names.
+The spreadsheets provide information on Bi View Objects and columns, as well as the Fusion Database Table and Column names.

 Use the filters in the columns to narrow down and find the names of the View Object(s) that are required for your extracts.
 These can then be used in the BI Cloud Connector, or other extract tool, to select and extract the data required for your downstream processes.

 This article walked through the steps to identify which View Objects house the data required for Fusion SaaS data extracts.